mitradranirban/font-uniol/README.md

 # Uniol Unicode compliant Ol Chiki / Ol Cemet Font
-This font design is taken from Ol
+This is an Unicode compliant OlChiki or OlCemet font.
-Chiki code page of unicode.org
+ OlChiki is a modern alphabetic script used to write Santhali language used in various states of India.

 ![glyphs-diff](glyphs-diff.png)

 This font design is taken from OlChiki code page of unicode.org